pawlodkowski/interactive_climate_map/README.md

 with geospatial data in Python.

-Each of the 3 tutorials begin with the exact same steps: using GeoPandas to read in a *shapefile* and convert it to a so-called [GeoDataFrame](https://geopandas.org/reference/geopandas.GeoDataFrame.html) (the library is built on top of Pandas) so that we can perform all the convenient data wrangling operations we're already used to, such as filtering, grouping, and merging.
+Each of the 3 tutorials begin with the exact same steps: using GeoPandas to read in a *shapefile* and convert it to a so-called "[GeoDataFrame](https://geopandas.org/reference/geopandas.GeoDataFrame.html)" (the library is built on top of Pandas) so that we can perform all the convenient data wrangling operations we're already used to, such as filtering, grouping, and merging.

-The fundamental difference between a regular Pandas *DataFrame* and a speciazlied *GeoDataFrame*, however, is that the the latter understands geometric data types such as Points, Lines, and Polygons, and can easily perform geometric / spatial operations on them.
+The fundamental difference between a regular Pandas *DataFrame* and a specialized *GeoDataFrame*, however, is that the the latter understands geometric data types such as Points, Lines, and Polygons, and can easily perform geometric / spatial operations on them.

-And what's really nice for us, is once the GeoDataFrame is in the shepe and format we want, we can easily export it to a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file -- a data format that most interactive, JavaScript-based visualization libraries (like the 3 above) require for making maps.
+And what's really nice for us, is once the GeoDataFrame is in the shape and format we want, we can easily export it to a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file -- a data format that most interactive, JavaScript-based visualization libraries (like the 3 above) require for making maps.

 Using GeoPandas (for pre-processing) and one of the 3 visualization libraries (for making maps)